-- In GaoGaiGar, big bad Pasder set up shop underneath it shortly after crashing on Earth.
+- Another GaoGaiGar example: big bad Pasder set up shop underneath it shortly after crashing on Earth.
 He later used it to assimilate every computer in Tokyo (apparently) into his battle form.

 - In Detroit Metal City, DMC's fans overanalyze something Krauser says at the end of a concert, thinking it means to gather at the Tokyo Tower and chant his name.
 Negichi, as Krauser, goes to the Tower to make them stop.
 However, it ends with him raping the Tower.
 Naturally, the fans love it.

-- The Tokyo Tower is seen in both the anime and live action film versions of Death Note.
+- The tower is seen in both the anime and live action film versions of Death Note.